vaibhav2000/IITPCentralLib/README.md

 net fine on when multiplied by 5 (as fine in our library is 5 INR per day).
-Logging in as the admin lets the librarian perform the essential tasks associated with a librarian which mainly are, issuing the books for the library members, returning the books and performing the fine collection from them.
+Logging in as the admin lets the librarian perform the essential tasks associated with a librarian which mainly are, issuing the books for the library members, returning the books and performing the fine collection from them.<br/>
 Issuing the books for the members requires the librarian to input the email of the member and the bookID of the book which automatically saves the current date as “issue date” and current date plus 30 days as the “return date”.